 Within the pilot program, workshops have been provided to allow the residents to assess their level of readiness.
 The workshops are tailored to provide the current marketing conditions, identify barriers affecting potential home buyers, help potential buyers understand lending requirements for affordable mortgage products, & provide information to help buyers find affordable homeownership units and down payment assistance programs.
 From November 2018 to February 2021, MPDC offered 13 workshops to residents interested in purchasing their first home.
 Almost 200 families received homebuying information and/or training, with 5 families successfully purchasing their first homes within the Boston area with an average purchase price of $495,000.
 MPDC provided 5 families with a total of $250,000 in down payment assistance towards their purchases.

 · Homebuyer Education & Readiness Workshops – MPDC provides homebuyer readiness workshops to residents who want to learn more about the homebuying process.
 This 1-hour workshop provides useful information that allows residents to assess their level of readiness and provides insight on how to find affordable homeownership opportunities.
 Participants will learn current market conditions, understand requirements for affordable mortgage programs, and learn how to apply for affordable homeownership units offered within their communities.
-To register for the next round of workshops, please contact Dwayne Watts.
+To register for the next round of workshops, please contact Intiya Ambrogi-Isaza.

 · Homebuyer Counseling Program – At MPDC, we understand the challenges facing our residents and want to support residents who may not be mortgage-ready today.
 We know that there are many obstacles to sustainable homeownership, especially for deserving low to moderate-income and minority families.
-Poor credit histories, excessive debt, lack of funds for a down payment, unstable employment can keep families from reaching their homeownership dreams.
-In an effort to address the hurdles to successful homeownership, MPDC offers a homebuyers club to MPDC and Whittier Street families.
+Poor credit histories, excessive debt, lack of funds for a down payment, and unstable employment can keep families from reaching their homeownership dreams.
+To address the hurdles to successful homeownership, MPDC offers a homebuyers club to MPDC and Whittier Street families.
 This expanded training module is for individuals who are 6 months or longer away from homeownership and provides homebuyer support and one-to-one counseling.
 The goal is to remove barriers to affordable homeownership with our financial literacy-based curriculum and unbiased information.

 · Family Self-Sufficiency – In addition to homebuyer education and counseling, MPDC also offers the Family Self-Sufficiency Program to its residents.
 The Family Self-Sufficiency Program, commonly known as FSS, helps families increase their earnings and build financial capability and assets.
 There are two key features to the FSS Program: First, the FSS program offers a financial incentive for participants to increase their earnings in the form of an escrow savings account that increases as residents’ earnings increase.
-The goal of the escrow account helps residents build savings that they can use to improve their quality of life and advance their personal goals.
+The goal of the escrow account is to help residents build savings that they can use to improve their quality of life and advance their personal goals.
 Escrow funds can also help participants pay for key services – such as employment training, homeownership, or starting a business.
 Second, families participating in the FSS program are eligible for Case Management or Coaching.
 These services can help families access services they may need to overcome barriers to employment, strengthen their financial capability, and address other challenges holding them back from achieving their goals.
 For more eligibility information, residents should contact their Resident Services Coordinator directly.

-To Learn More, Please contact Dwayne Watts / 617.849.6220
+To Learn More, Please contact Intiya Ambrogi-Isaza at [email protected] / 617.849.6220